American Custom Bicycles in Steel, Titanium and Ti/carbon mix

 What exactly do you do here, anyway?

-Much of my day involves many things that fit under that umbrella, including webslinging, photography, print design, clothing and softgoods, etc. However I’m game for just about anything thrown at me.
+Much of my day involves many things that fit under a big umbrella, including photography, print design, web coding, clothing and softgoods design.
+However I’m game for just about anything thrown at me.

 Isn’t Skunk the graphic designer at Seven?

-For years I commuted almost exclusively on a heavyweight cruiser, but after a crime-fighting shoulder injury, the rough Bostonian roads were too harsh: I'd sometimes have to grab my messenger bag mid-air as it catapulted out of the Wald giant delivery basket as I bounced out of puddle-camouflaged potholes on narrow shoulders.
-I had considered building myself a beefy mountain frame with racks galore, however Rob urged me to try a Mudhoney SL to see if I could finesse over some of the terrain.
-I was sceptical but once I tried it I was convinced.
+For years I commuted almost exclusively on a heavyweight cruiser, but after a crime-fighting shoulder injury, the rough Bostonian roads were too harsh: I’d sometimes have to grab my messenger bag mid-air as it catapulted out of the Wald giant delivery basket as I bounced out of puddle-camouflaged potholes on narrow shoulders.
+I had considered building myself a beefy mountain frame with racks galore, however Rob coaxed me into test riding a Mudhoney SL to see if I could finesse over some of the terrain.
+I was sceptical but once I tried it I was hooked.